sponsian/reefswap-docs/docs/concepts/glossary.md

 ## Invariant

-The “k” value in the constant product formula X\*Y=K
+The “k” value in the constant product formula `X\*Y=K`

 ## Liquidity Provider / "LP"

-A liquidity provider is someone who deposits ERC20 tokens into a given liquidity pool.
+A liquidity provider is someone who deposits ERC-20 tokens into a given liquidity pool.
 Liquidity providers take on price risk and are compensated with trading fees.

 ## Liquidity

-Digital assets that are stored in a Uniswap pool contract, and are able to be traded against by traders.
+Digital assets that are stored in a ReefSwwap pool contract, and are able to be traded against by traders.

 ## Mid Price

 The price between the available buy and sell prices.
-In Uniswap V1 and V2, this is the ratio of the two ERC20 token reserves.
-In V3, this is the ratio of the two ERC20 token reserves available within the current active tick.
+In Reefswap V1, this is the ratio of the two ERC-20 token reserves.

 ## Observation